 Snoop Tallies provide an indication to keypanel users that somebody is listening to them.

-NOTE: To use Snoop Tallies, the keypanel must be working in HOT MIC (USM) mode.
-This is available only on KP-32 keypanels.
+NOTE: To use Snoop Tallies, the keypanel must be woring in Hot Mic (USM) Mode.
+This is available only on the KP 32 Family of keypanels.

 To configure snoop tally, do the following: